 If you need any advice on filling this out we will provide this free of charge.
 Please call 0845 5194930

 This tool will set out what the likely cash position is in the business over the next few months and will help YOU decide which is the most appropriate option.
-If cash is drying up and there is no way to fix it then bankruptcy could be the option to study see Plan C below.
+If cash is drying up and there is no way to fix it then bankruptcy could be the option, please see Plan C below.

 If cash is tight but still flowing then Plan A or B should be considered.
-If you know that good cashflow is coming through in the next few months then Plan A can be a powerful way to buy that time.
+If you know that good fee income and cashflow is coming through in the next few months then Plan A can be a powerful way to buy that time.

 Now please read our guides to